-Architect Sebastián Irarrázaval decided to use 11 shipping container to build a 371 square-meter home in Santiago, Chile.
-Dubbed the Caterpillar House, named after the container "legs" that stick out from the side, it is situated in the Andes Mountains.
-Some of the containers are rested on the slope and blended into the mountain and act as means of access to the building.
+Architect Sebastián Irarrázaval decided to use eleven shipping containers to build a 1,148 sq ft (250 sq m) home in Santiago, Chile.
+Dubbed the "Caterpillar House", it is named after the container "legs" that stick out from the side.

+This particular shipping container building is situated in the Andes Mountains.
+Some of the containers are resting on the slope and blend into the mountain, and act as means of access to the building.

-Built by Trinity Bouy Wharf on the River Thames, Container City is one of the world's most famous buildings built using containers.
+Built by Trinity Bouy Wharf on the River Thames, "Container City" is one of the world's most famous constructions built using containers.
 It is also, in our opinion, a pretty attractive building, or buildings.
-The Container City apartments are very popular with artists who can rent one for around £250 ($330) a month.
+The "Container City" apartments are very popular with artists, who can rent one as a studio space starting at around £250 ($330) a month.

-Prime location units can go for as much as £1,500 ($1990) a month, however.
+Units in a prime location can go for as much as £1,500 ($1990) a month, however.

-10. Cubica Container House, Costa Rica
+10. "Cubica Container House", Costa Rica is very nice looking